-The BSc (Hons) Nutrition and Human Health is delivered at the University of Suffolk, Ipswich.
+The BSc (Hons) Nutrition and Human Health [with Foundation Year] is delivered at the University of Suffolk, Ipswich.
 The course follows a structured blended learning approach, combining lectures, seminars, practical sessions, and independent study to ensure a comprehensive and engaging learning experience.